oskros/MF_run_counter/README.md

 # Diablo 2 MF run counter
-Supports Windows 7 and Windows 10 (have not tested on any other OS)
 ![GUI](https://github.com/oskros/MF_counter_releases/blob/master/UI_showcase.png?raw=true)

 ## How to use
+NB: Working on Windows 7 and Windows 10 (I have not tested on any other OS, but probably it wouldn't work)
 1) To run on your computer, go to releases (https://github.com/oskros/MF_counter_releases/releases) and download the .exe file from the latest release.
 2) Place the .exe file in your preferred folder
 3) You might be prompted by Windows not recognizing the application publisher (I am not going to pay 100$ a year for this lol).
 Simply click "more info" and then "Run anyway" when Windows asks.
 See pictures below